-The following article is a short summary of a presentation by Varun Bhatia, Chief People & Culture Officer, AirAsia at The CHRO Virtual Summit 2018.
+The following article is a short summary of a presentation on ‘Building the Next Generation Organization – Culture that Drives Engagement and Performance’ by Varun Bhatia, Chief People & Culture Officer, AirAsia at The CHRO Virtual Summit 2018.

 Varun Bhatia, Chief People & Culture Officer for the organization presented a fascinating overview of this process at The CHRO Virtual Summit recently.
 To future ready the culture, Bhatia says it is imperative to re-define the employee experience life-cycle, based on the core principles of the organization.
 AirAsia began as an entrepreneurial led organization, and now desires to shift towards a model allows for “entrepreneurial-inspired professional management”.
 To do this, the whole organization of the company is shifting; from hub-and-spoke operations to a matrixed model, from intuitive management to agile/data driven management, from hierarchy to networked teams, and from high touch interactions to a blended high-touch, high-tech model.
 Bhatia states that the only way to successfully bring these two concepts together, is through building a culture that embraces both high-tech and high-touch as symbiotic.

 “In today’s world there is a more and more complex set of interactions between humans and technology.
 We will continue to have people serving customers and guests, but high technology will support this”